pjaskulski/scans-and-transcriptions/README.md

 ![Screen](/doc/images_folder.png)

 Below there is a bar with information about the current (displayed) scan file: its name and sequence number in the series, and the number of all scans in the folder.
 On the right side there are 'A+' and 'A-' buttons that can be used to adjust the font size in the text field.
+In the center are buttons for reading the transcript aloud: READ starts reading, and STOP stops it.
+A combo box allows you to select the language.
+The read aloud function uses the gTTS library and requires internet access, so there may be a short wait before it begins.

 ![Screen](/doc/image_info.png)